-Vehicular access easements may be provided from a public street indirectly via easement in any one or more of the following circumstances:
+350-50.3 Vehicular Access Easements.
+Vehicular access easements may be provided from a public street indirectly via easement subject to the following:

-- A. The property is not required to provide a minimum frontage by the applicable zoning district, provided that the easement shall be in a location and the access driveway shall have a width and alignment acceptable to the Department and the Department of Fire and Emergency Services. - B. The property is a buildable lot of record, as defined herein, but does not meet the minimum frontage requirement of the applicable zoning district.
-The property must be served by an exclusive access easement which shall be limited to the provision of access to only one principal use or structure. - C. The access easement serves a single-family residence on a lot which is otherwise a buildable lot of record, and which is sharing a common driveway with no more than one other single-family residence. - D. The sharing of a common driveway (or alley) by multiple residences within Mixed-Use or Traditional Neighborhood Districts is permitted. - E. The access easement was lawfully established as such under the code, ordinances, or regulations of Gwinnett County prior to the adoption of this UDO. - F. The access easement coincides with a private roadway or alley approved under the code, ordinances, or regulations of Gwinnett County.
-All new private roadways must be constructed to the street standards of this UDO, and their ownership and maintenance responsibility by private party(s) must be clearly established on the Final Plat of the development.
-All alleys, if required by a zoning condition, shall be built and maintained as private driveways. - G. The access easement serves a buildable lot of record which meets the minimum frontage requirements of Title 2 of this UDO, but at which point the access is not achieved.
+A. The easement shall be in a location and the access driveway shall have a width and alignment acceptable to the Department and the Department of Fire and Emergency Services.

+- B. The access easement serves a single-family residence on a lot which is otherwise a buildable lot of record, and which is sharing a common driveway with more than one other single-family residence. - C. The sharing of a common driveway (or alley) by multiple residences. - D. The access easement was lawfully established as such under the code, ordinances, or regulations of Gwinnett County prior to the adoption of this UDO. - E. The access easement coincides with a private roadway or alley approved under the code, ordinances, or regulations of Gwinnett County.
-360-70.3 Dedication of Street Right-of-Way.

-Right-of-Way for all public streets, existing and proposed, shall be dedicated in accordance with the street classifications as shown on the officially adopted Gwinnett County Long Range Road Classification Map or as required by Director or Designee of GCDOT.
+350-50.4 Dedication of Street Right-of-Way.
+Right-of-Way for all public streets, existing and proposed, shall be dedicated in accordance with the street classifications as shown on the officially adopted Gwinnett County Long Range Road Classification Map or as required by Director or Designee of Gwinnett DOT.

-360-70.4 Greenway Access Dedication of Easement and Construction Requirements.

-Access, dedication of easement and/or construction of greenway trails shall be provided in accordance with the prioritized greenway network map of the most currently approved Gwinnett County Open Space and Greenway Master Plan, as follows:
+350-50.5 Greenway Access Dedication of Easement and Construction Requirements.
+Access, dedication of easement and/or construction of greenway trails shall be provided in accordance with the prioritized greenway network map of the most currently approved Gwinnett Countywide Trails Master Plan, as follows: